 Since the event, Drake has also welcomed presidential candidates Bill Haas and Andrew Yang.
 As Des Moines’ largest private university, Drake is proud to have earned a reputation as the capital of the Iowa caucuses.
 Between February 2015 and February 2016, the University hosted more than two dozen political events on campus.
 With each event, Drake strives to maximize student opportunity and fulfill the University’s core responsibility to promote civil dialogue.
 Students benefit from paid internships with national media outlets, personal meetings with candidates, interactions with hundreds of journalists, and top seats to prime-time news events.X

-Commonly referenced as the capital of the Iowa caucuses, Drake University welcomed more than two dozen political events during the 2016 presidential campaign cycle.
-Events ranged from small candidate Q&A sessions to a nationally televised debate with political players such as Donald Trump, Hillary Clinton, Bernie Sanders, Ted Cruz, and Ben Carson.
+Commonly referenced as the capital of the Iowa caucuses, Drake University welcomed more than two dozen political events during the 2016 presidential campaign cycle and is well on its way to exceeding those numbers for the 2020 presidential campaign.
+Recent events have ranged from candidate Q&A sessions to hosting national broadcasts and live streams of town halls and forums featuring top-tier candidates.
 With the ability to experience American democracy first-hand, it’s no wonder that Drake students self-reported that their “Knowledge of how to participate effectively in the democratic process” significantly improved while at Drake.
 In November 2017, Drake received a bronze seal from the ALL IN Campus Democracy Challenge for its above-average student voter participation rate.
 Approximately 80 colleges and universities received the seal, including Harvard, Brown, and James Madison University.
 In addition to voting at an exceptionally high rate, 82.8 percent of Drake students registered to vote in the 2016 election.
 Drake strives to serve as a hub for civic and political engagement in order to maximize student opportunity and fulfill its core responsibility to promote civil dialogue.X

 Drake leverages data in many ways to drive purposeful action.
 A recent example can be found in our internal effort to increase the retention rate for our students.
 A cross-collaboration team met with each college to determine specific areas of action.
 Retention rates were reviewed at a detailed level to identify opportunities.
 Based on this data, specific tactics were determined, per college.
 The outcome of this effort has been prioritized projects to support increased retention for our students.
 As updated data becomes available, new tactics will be determined, focusing on areas of need.X